 Preheat oven to 375°F. Coat 8-inch-square baking dish (or similar 1 1/2- to 2-quart dish) OR 6 individual ramekins with cooking spray and place on cookie sheet.

-To prepare filling, combine filling ingredients in a large bowl; toss to coat.
+To prepare filling, combine filling ingredients in a large bowl; toss to coat evenly.
 Place the filling in the prepared baking dish(es).
-Cover with foil.
-Bake for 20 minutes.

-Let cool for at least 10 minutes before serving.
-Serve warm or at room temperature.
+Let cool for at least 15 minutes before serving.
+Serve warm or at room temperature accompanied by plant-milk ice cream.